OliverACollins/test/README.md

 For this illusion to work as intended, it is recommended that

-*many of the illusions shown in the images above may not produce an illusory effect due to their relatively small display size
+[^*]: Many of the illusions shown in the images above may not produce an illusory effect due to their relatively small display size

 ## Installation
 Install directly from this GitHub repository in Python terminal: